stacks-network/docs/src/pages/stacks-blockchain/install-api.md

+---
-# Blockstack API
+title: Blockstack API

-Step-by-step instructions for deploying a Blockstack API node on Debian or Ubuntu are below.
+description: Step-by-step instructions for deploying a Blockstack API node on Debian or Ubuntu are below.
+duration: 30 minutes
+tags:
+  - tutorial
+---

+## Introduction

 - **Step 1:** Make sure you have a Stacks Node running locally (see [instructions](https://github.com/blockstack/blockstack-core/blob/master/README.md#quick-start)).